Psychology: The Science of Behaviour and Mind

 A concession rate (€100) is available to second and full time third-level students, unemployed persons, and those in receipt of a social welfare pension.
 Payment and proof of status MUST accompany the application form.
 This may be, for example, a letter from second/third level institution, proof of receipt of social welfare pension or unemployment benefits.

-Please pay the PayPal link below and then quote the PayPal transaction ID number when you fill out the application form which is available online only here.
+Please pay using the PayPal link below and then quote the PayPal transaction ID number when you fill out the application form which is available online only here.

-The applications are now open.
+The applications are currently not open.

 -